ws-rush/vite-workshop/src/content/environments-and-modes.md

 - `.env`: Loaded always
 - `.env.local`: Loaded always, ignored by git
-- `.env.[mode]`: Loaded in a specified mode
+- `.env.[mode]`: Loaded in a specified mode (development, production, etc.)
 - `.env.[mode].local`: Loaded in a specified mode, ignored by git

 There are some rules in terms of priority.

-- Variables existing at the time of Vite execution take the highest priority.
+- Variables existing at the time of Vite execution (in shell) take the highest priority.
 - Specific mode files override generic ones.

 Vite is also looking out for your security.

 - Only variables prefixed with `VITE_` are exposed to the client.
+- change variable prefix with config `envPrefix: 'APP_'`
 - Sensitive information should not be included.
 (Duh.)

 ## TypeScript IntelliSense